vgurianov/uml-sp/docs/case_studies/organism/organism.md

 `StateOption get( Msgs lk, Msgs rk, StateOption so)`,<br/>
 where<br/>
 - lk, rk - left and right message from neighbors,
-- so - current state of cell.
+- so - current state of cell.<br/>
 Method returns a new state of cell.

 #### Biotop